-Large data sets only really sing when combined with small data, in the form of specialist surveys and qualitative research
+Large data sets only really sing when combined with small data

 When I first started working as a researcher in a big advertising agency, one of my jobs was to ‘mine the data’.
 I always wanted to reply ‘what am I looking for?’ but assumed I should know.